FatimaHabib/Relation-Extraction---DrugProt/README.md

           python3 train.py 16 50 no_cv 0.00002

-   Parameters are: batch size, number of epochs, training with or without cross validation set to Y_CV if you want to train it with CV, learning rat
+   Parameters are: batch size, number of epochs, training with or without cross validation(CV) set to Y_CV if you want to train it with CV, learning rate.